In this post I’m going to walk through a Powerful Problem-Solving System I have used to…

 It’s because they have absolutely no idea what their REAL obstacles are.
 And they don’t know how to find the assets they need, let alone deploy them in an effective way.

-Our problems—and our assets—are all unique.
-So we need a set of steps—a way to apply Law of Attraction, an abundance mindset and all that good stuff into a plan that feels right for who we are as individuals.
+So we need a set of steps, an abundance mindset and way to put all that good stuff into a plan that feels right for who we are as individuals.

-Without that, we’ll keep poisoning our mind with big, fuzzy, vague wishes that never actually get anywhere.
+Without that, it’s easy to keep poisoning our minds with big, fuzzy, vague wishes that never actually get anywhere.

 To make money, we can’t just do what someone else tells us to do!
-What THEY did to make money might not work for us.
-They’re different people.
-They have different assets and different strengths.
-Their techniques might not work for us.
+What THEY specifically did to make money might not work for us.
+We’re all different people.
+We all have different assets and different strengths.
+Our techniques might not work for others.

-If we try to be exactly like them, we could just be fighting our own inner guidance.
+If we try to be exactly like someone else, we could just be fighting our own inner guidance.